dojowahi/docai-on-bigquery/README.md

 If the shell script has executed successfully,have a dataset docai and and a BQ object table repos should be created under your project in BigQuery along with a function doc_extractor
 <br/><br/>
-**Note: Your script will fail in creation of the BQ table project is not enabled to use object tables.
-Then you need to manually create the table and load pointers to the PDFs in GCS**
+**Note: Your script will fail in creation of the BQ table if the GCP project is not enabled to use object tables.
+You will need to manually create the table and load pointers to the PDFs in GCS**

 <br/><br/>
 ### Congrats!
 You just executed BigQuery SQL over Documents